 How often should I brush my teeth?

-As you know, brushing and flossing is essential to maintaining good oral health!
-How you do it can have as much of an impact as how often you do it.
+As you know, brushing and flossing are essential to maintaining good oral health!
+How you do it can have as much of an impact as for how often you do it.

 Here are some tips to get the most out of your home care:

 - Brush at least twice daily.

 - Brush your teeth for at least two minutes.

 - Make sure to cover all surfaces (including the backs of your teeth).

 - Angle the toothbrush toward your gum line to gently remove the plaque that collects there.

 - Use the tips of the bristles to clean your teeth; never press hard.

 - Replace your toothbrush frequently – every 2-3 months.